NVIDIA/NeMo/docs/source/features/activation_recomputation.rst

 Transformer Layer Recomputation
 -------------------------------

-NeMo supports Transformer layer recomputation that checkpoints the input of each Transformer layer and recomputes the activations of the rest of layers.
+NeMo supports Transformer layer recomputation that checkpoints the input of each Transformer layer and recomputes the activations on the rest of the layers.
 Transformer layer recomputation significantly reduces the activation memory usage.
 However, this approach increases per-Transformer layer computation cost by 30%, which comes from re-executing the entire layer forwarding computation.
 NeMo also supports partial Transformer layer recomputation, which is beneficial when recomputing a few Transformer layers would fit the training workload on GPU memory.